KN-Breadboard-Computing/bblang/preflex/README.md

 ### Comments
 - Use `%SingleLineCommentBegin` to define the beginning of a single-line comment.
 - Use `%MultiLineCommentBegin` and `%MultiLineCommentEnd` markers to define the style for multi-line comments.
+End marker should be two distinct characters.

 ### Note
 You need to define the classes representing your regex patterns in the generated code.